GetTerminus/terminus-ui/terminus-ui/chip/src/chip-collection.component.md

 ### Theme

-A theme can be set a the chip level:
+A theme can be defined at the chip level:

 ```html
 <ts-chip-collection>